AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/download-install-aem-sites-templates.md

 Use these samples and templates to generate your AEM Sites outputs.
 For example, you can use the **Home Page** template in the **Product1** folder to create your product Home page.
 You can also create your topic pages using the **Topic Page** template.

-Besides the out-of-the-box  templates you can also create your custom templates.
+Besides the out-of-the-box templates, you can also create your custom templates.

 Perform the following steps to create the custom templates for your AEM Sites:
 1. Once the package are installed, select **Sites** from the Global Navigation.